Yetangitu/books/README.md

 the resulting file in ~1000 line sections and feed these to this tool, preferably with a random pause between requests to keep OCLC's intrusion detection systems from triggering too early.
-It is advisable to use this tool through Tor (using -@ to enable torsocks, make sure it is configured correctly for your Tor instance) to avoid having too many requests from your IP to be registered, this again to avoid your IP being blocked.
+It is advisable to use this tool through Tor (using -@ TORPORT to enable torsocks, make sure it is configured correctly for your Tor instance) to avoid having too many requests from your IP to be registered, this again to avoid your IP being blocked.
 The OCLC classification service is not